Bitbucket MCP server

 Using npx (Recommended)

-The easiest way to get started is using npx.
+The simplest way to use this MCP server is with npx.
 Add this configuration to your MCP settings file:

 {